-2020 Public Policy Platform*
+MEC Public Policy Platform

-Charter Schools - Charter schools must be subject to the same rigorous teaching requirements, academic, and fiscal accountability standards as are traditional public schools without discrimination against any student.
+Charter schools must be subject to the same rigorous teaching requirements, academic, and fiscal accountability standards as are traditional public schools without discrimination against any student.

+Ample evidence establishes that too many children continue to be pushed out of school.
 These children are disproportionately students of color, lower-income, students with disabilities or gifted and talented.
 Once suspended, these children are denied crucial instruction time and placed at significant risk of disengaging from school, dropping out, acting inappropriately or entering the criminal justice system.

 Students enrolled in Pre-K through 3rd grade must never be removed from their regular program, except as allowed by federal or state law, and only after all other options have been thoroughly explored, investigated and documented using proven evidence-based practices reviewed and agreed upon by all responsible stakeholders (administrator(s), guidance counselor, mental health professional, student advocate, parents/guardian.)